alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

-A *Mutable computed cell* is a cell which ordinarily functions like a normal computed cell, created with `ValueCell.computed`, but can also have its value changed by setting its `value` property as though it is a `MutableCell`.
-When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that when the mutable computed cell is recomputed, the same value will be produced as the value that was set.
-Thus mutable computed cells support two-way data flow, which is what sets **Live Cells** apart from other reactive state management libraries.
+A *Mutable computed cell* is a cell which ordinarily functions like a normal computed cell, created with `ValueCell.computed`, but can also have its value set directly as though it is a `MutableCell`.
+When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that if the mutable computed cell were to be recomputed, the same value would be produced as the value that was set.
+This allows data to flow in two directions, whereas `ValueCell.computed()` only allows data to flow in a single direction.

 Mutable computed cells are created using `MutableCell.computed`, which takes the computation function and reverse computation function.
 The